Criteria for weight loss surgery include mental, emotional well-being

 Having bariatric surgery is never a solution to life’s problems.

-The importance of a bariatric surgery psych evaluation
+The importance of psychological evaluation for bariatric surgery

 Through our bariatric program, you will be evaluated by a psychologist who is specially trained in obesity and weight loss surgery and the associated psychological and emotional effects.
 Psychiatric treatment before surgery may include a combination of cognitive behavioral therapy (CBT), trauma-based therapy, mindfulness, presurgical counseling, and in some cases, medication—all to help ensure you are in good mental health before having bariatric surgery.